redis/docs/content/develop/connect/redis-for-vscode.md

 ## Connect to Redis databases {#connect-db}

 Click on the Redis mark (the cursive **R**) in the VS Code menu to begin connecting a Redis database to VS Code.
+If you do not currently have access to a Redis database, consider giving Redis Cloud a try.
+[It's free](https://redis.io/try-free/).

 {{< image filename="images/dev/connect/vscode/vscode-initial.png" >}}